 Ms Dawn Lang

-Dawn Lang is Chief Finance Officer for UKSA, a charity based on the Isle of Wight.
-She was previously chief executive at Homes in Sedgemoor until September 2015 and has a sound knowledge of housing associations, having held senior positions at Heart of England Housing Group, South Wight Housing Association and North Wiltshire Housing Association.
+She was previously schools business manager for the Isle of Wight Council and director of finance and business services at UKSA, a charity based on the Isle of Wight.
+Prior to this she was chief executive at Homes in Sedgemoor and has a sound knowledge of housing associations, having held senior positions at Heart of England Housing Group, South Wight Housing Association and North Wiltshire Housing Association.

 Dawn is an associate member of the Chartered Institute of Management Accountants and has been a board member for other housing organisations.